Inhumans (TV series): Theatrical and broadcast

 Inhumans held the premiere of its first two episodes (totaling 75 minutes) in Los Angeles at Universal CityWalk on August 28, 2017, before debuting on 667 IMAX screens in 67 countries on September 1, 2017.
+IMAX Entertainment handled distribution of the episodes.
 It ran for two weeks, though, as with all IMAX releases, each theater "determine[s] showtimes on a week-to-week basis", so Inhumans did not remain on IMAX screens at some theaters for the stated two weeks.
 The episodes premiered in IMAX theaters in Italy and Germany on September 15, and in Korea on September 22, eventually playing on more than 1,000 IMAX screens in over 74 countries.
 ABC then broadcast the series weekly, starting with the first two episodes on September 29, 2017, with those first two episodes featuring an additional 9 minutes of exclusive content outside of the versions screened on IMAX.
 The first season consisted of eight episodes.
 CTV acquired the broadcast rights for Canada, while Sky acquired them for the United Kingdom.

 Richard L. Gelfond, the chief executive of IMAX, stated IMAX was "confident our exhibition partners will be excited about this.
 The response from conceptual conversations has been extremely positive."
 Sherwood added that Disney made sure ABC affiliates were on board with the IMAX debut for the series and that they had worked with Marvel Studios so that the theatrical debut of the series could be timed to not interfere with the release of any MCU films—the theatrical run of the series was between the releases of Spider-Man: Homecoming and Thor: Ragnarok.

 Streaming

-Inhumans was available on Disney+ at launch, on November 12, 2019.
+Inhumans was available for streaming on Disney+ at launch, on November 12, 2019.